gmickel/CodeWhisper/USAGE.md

 * `--no-respect-gitignore`: Do not respect entries in .gitignore
 * `--invert`: Selected files will be excluded
 * `--dry-run`: Perform a dry run without making actual changes.
 Saves changes to a file so you can apply them after review using apply-task
+* `--log-ai-interactions`: Enable logging of AI prompts, responses, and parsing results to a file (default: false)
 * `-max, --max-cost-threshold <number>`: Set a maximum cost threshold for AI operations in USD (e.g., 0.5 for $0.50)
 * `--auto-commit`: Automatically commit changes
 * `-t, --task <task>`: Short task title